robertweiss/ProcessTranslatePage/readme.md

 For translating multiple pages simultaneously and avoiding timeouts, you can also use the included script `translate-pagetree.php` from the command line.
 Before running the script, please update the variables `$username`, `$home`, and `$includeHidden` to suit your requirements.

-**Kindly note that this is a beta release.** Although it is successfully used in production for several of my clients, I recommend thorough testing before deploying it in your projects.
+This module is successfully used in production for several of my clients, though as always I recommend thorough testing before deploying it in your projects.
 If you encounter any bugs, please consider creating a GitHub issue to help me improve.